Ollie, Ollie, The Ox Is Free!

 Bring Her Back is about circumscription; castration through the trauma of images and what Ellul would call the humiliation of the word.
 I don’t like being wound up in such a way as to admit something so awful was good.
 Timely.
 Relevant.
 Proper social commentary done tastefully.
 So much so, I’ve had my fill.
 I don’t want to watch it again.
 It’s too visceral.
 Crammed full of over-the-countertop gratuity, slow burning indigestion, brutal manipulation, sudden violence and explosive gaslighting.
 The film’s tagline family requires sacrifice is a misnomer.
 On point, quaint, but hard to swallow.
 This film is a critique of the alchemical nature of as above, so below.
 This particular interpretation will set it right side up again so you can see it as I do.

 Don’t worry.
-It’s just a film.
+It’s just a recording.
 The show is over.
 The jig is up.
 This is a safe space.
 Nothing can hurt you as long as you’re here with me.
 You’ll have to trust me.
 I will protect and support you.
 Nurture you.
 What I have to say here is all that matters.
 I spent a lot of time and effort mulling it over for you.
 These sharpened incisors found some use.
 Now, open wide, you’re in for a treat…

 Laura, of indeterminate age, is central to the film; the star, who it’s all about, what everything is meant to revolve around.
 She is Jung’s Terrible Mother archetype incarnate.
-She doesn’t need the supernatural or myth to navigate modernity, just good ole’ fashioned manipulation.
-However, she is obsessed with what she calls her daughter, Cathy; the sea canary frozen white in her shed meat locker.
+She doesn’t need the supernatural or myth to navigate modernity, just good ole fashioned manipulation.
+However, she’s obsessed with what she calls her daughter, Cathy; the sea canary frozen white in her shed meat locker.
 Laura believes this youth can be brought back to her.
 Laura refuses to let go.
 Nothing else will get in her way.

 It’s not clear if Cathy was her biological daughter, nor when she drowned.
 Nor why she drowned.
-Nor if water in the lungs was what actually killed her and not the blood escaping her noggin.
+Nor if waterlogged lungs was what actually killed her and not the blood escaping her noggin.
 We know when the death occurred the pool was shallow and collecting rain.
-We know Laura knows the depth of when she died, she painted its countdown with a thick blue line.
+We know Laura knows the depth of her death, she painted its countdown with a thick blue line.
 We know that’s as deep as she gets.
+Now’s not the time to reflect on such frivolities, though.

 What is clear is that she’s not the kind of person who should be around the impressionable in the first place.
 Shouldn’t be guide to anyone.
 Not unlike how celibate, unfruitful or unfaithful religious bellwethers aren’t the best suited to lead youth groups.
 She’s an expert though.
 Professional.
 Detached.
 Attentive.
-Perhaps being the best in her field and winning awards for developing child psychologies wasn’t an achievement worth framing, but a red flag.
-Now’s not the time to reflect on such frivolities, though.
+Perhaps being the best in her field and winning awards for developing adolescent psychologies wasn’t an achievement worth framing, but a red flag.

 To empathize with Laura is to invite a horde of untreated pathology and admit Stockholm Syndrome.
 What she wants is not what’s best for anyone.
 We aren’t shown Laura’s good times nor given reason for her hostility toward boys.
 Through Laura’s reasoning, males are made to feel they ask too much just to be allowed to live.
 Why?
 Well, let’s get to the bottom of this, together.

-Laura’s transgressions against the opposite sex, particularly her adopted son Andy, include: betraying confidence, drowning him, trampling his privacy, drowning him, misreading his texts, drowning him, making him kiss his abusive father on the lips in public, drowning him, getting drunk with her foster children in celebration of their father’s death, drowning him, staining his crotch in her urine, drowning him, lacing his protein powder with who knows what, drowning him, framing a black eye onto his blind sister with cologne-drenched fist, drowning him, assaulting him to play cry bully, drowning him…
+Laura’s transgressions against the opposite sex, particularly her adopted son Andy, include: betraying confidence, drowning him, trampling his privacy, drowning him, misreading his texts, drowning him, making him kiss his abusive father in public, drowning him, getting drunk with her foster children in celebration of their father’s death, drowning him, staining his crotch in her urine, drowning him, lacing his protein powder with who knows what, drowning him, framing a black eye onto his blind sister with cologne-drenched fist, drowning him, assaulting him to play cry bully, drowning him… But worst of all, Laura alienated the bond between Andy and Piper, splitting them up and turning her against him – widening and enforcing man/woman, brother/sister, mother/son resentments.

 Are you traumatized yet?

-Not as much as ole’ Ollie here.
+Not as much as Ollie here.

 Who is Ollie anyway?
 He’s missing.
 Once went by Connor Bird.
 Abducted from his bed at the age of 10.
 Has his parents worried sick, the little prick.
 Can you believe the trouble he’s caused?
 Even when Cathy couldn’t be easier to tend to, Laura still couldn’t protect her from this disobedient Pomeranian.